 There are quite a few things Facebook can teach you about marketing automation.
 I know, you are probably thinking that I am crazy.
 I am, probably, but I’m totally correct as well in this case.
 The first thing that you are probably dying to ask is, Facebook is a social networking website, and how can there be things that Facebook can teach you about marketing automation?

-What are the things Facebook can Teach You About Marketing Automation?
+What can Facebook Teach You About Marketing Automation?

-Well, we all have a Facebook account.
-Most of us check notifications and messages on it every day.
+Well, most of us have a Facebook account where we check notifications and messages every day.
 It has become an integral part of our lives.
-We have the Facebook application installed on our smartphones so that we can use Facebook anywhere, anytime.
+We have the Facebook app installed on our smartphones so that we can use Facebook anywhere, anytime.

 And, I don’t want to spoil it, but I know that you will be surprised to know the things that Facebook can teach you about marketing automation.
 Some you might see them coming a mile away, and some of you will definitely be surprised.
 But, what I can guarantee is that all of you will benefit from this.